DansonFan/Magic_Number/README.md

 # Magic_Number
-Here's a summary of this GitHub repository for the manuscript entitled "Anomalous Saturation of CO Adsorption at 26% on Cu(111)":
+Here's a summary of this GitHub repository for the manuscript entitled "Anomalous Saturation of CO Adsorption at 26% on Cu(111)."
+--Dingxin Fan 6:01 PM 07/26/2024

 ## CO Identification
 This directory contains the code used for CO identification, including a detailed example illustrating the procedure for image calibration and CO coverage calculation.